(Jacob wrestles the Angel Samael as referenced in the Zohar)

 It so happens that people think that by belonging to this or that faith, to such and such religion, or to one or another sect, that they are already saved.
 Naturally, this is false.
 A seed never germinates because of what a person believes or stops believing.
 An insect is never born because of what a human being thinks or stops thinking.
 A man is never born from the parchment of theory.
 This subject matter is sexual and in this, the Angel is no exception.

 Our suggestion is only to first decide whether or not you seriously wish to pursue the levels of spiritual development that this doctrine describes.
 If you are not serious, then we advise against dabbling in these practices.
-However, if your soul genuinely seeks union with your inner divinity at any cost, then you must first genuinely attempt the practice of chastity before prejudging it (and not just for no-fap February).
+However, if your soul genuinely seeks union with your inner divinity at any cost, then you must first genuinely attempt the practice of chastity before prejudging it.
 If your sincere interest is to experience and develop the skill for yourself, rather than to theorize about it with spiritual teachers, then we will help you.

 Either way, we wish you the best in your spiritual journey!